jbcrail/fsproxy/README.md

 fsproxy is a RESTful filesystem proxy designed to centralize access to numerous filesystems behind a single interface.

+This was developed as a proof-of-concept and should not be used on a publicly-accessible server.

 ## Quick Start

 1. Install dependencies: